MilosM00/MilosM00/README.md

 ### <i>HELLO AND WELCOME!</i> <br />

 I'm Miloš from Serbia and I'm currently working as a Web Designer. <br />
-I enjoy learning new programming languages like JavaScript and PHP. <br /> <br />
+I enjoy learning new programming languages like JavaScript and PHP. <br />

 I'm working on it to be a Front-End Developer or Full-Stack Developer. <br />
-At the moment I'm learning PHP programing language. <br /> <br />
+At the moment I'm learning PHP programing language. <br />

 I'm so happy to be a part of this community! <br />
 Thank you for visiting my profile!